lucfe2010/lucfe-hexo/source/_posts/category level1/category level2/git wiki.md

 $ git push origin serverfix

-You can also do git push origin serverfix:serverfix, which does the same thing — it says, “Take my serverfix and make it the remote’s serverfix.”
+You can also do `git push origin serverfix:serverfix`, which does the same thing — it says, “Take my serverfix and make it the remote’s serverfix.”
 You can use this format to push a local branch into a remote branch that is named differently.
-If you didn’t want it to be called serverfix on the remote, you could instead run git push origin serverfix:awesomebranch to push your local serverfix branch to the awesomebranch branch on the remote project.
+If you didn’t want it to be called serverfix on the remote, you could instead run `git push origin serverfix:awesomebranch` to push your local serverfix branch to the awesomebranch branch on the remote project.

 ### example